 AT THE FACULTY OF SOCIAL WORK IN SPRING SEMESTER 2020/2021

-- Establishment of working relationship and personal contact (Nina Mešl) - 5 ECTS (CONFIRMED IF FACE-TO-FACE TEACHING IS POSSIBLE)
+- Establishment of working relationship and personal contact (Nina Mešl) - 5 ECTS (Cancelled because face-to-face teaching not possible)

 - Social work with the elderly (Jana Mali) - 5 ECTS (CONFIRMED)